-A support worker in housing support services have delegated responsibility to provide care and/or support directly to someone who uses a housing support service.
+A support worker in care at home services have delegated responsibility to provide care and/or support directly to someone who uses a care at home service.

-The benchmark practice qualification for a worker in a housing support service is SVQ Social Services and Healthcare at SCQF level 6.
+The benchmark practice qualification for a worker of care at home services is SVQ Social Services and Healthcare at SCQF level 6.

-This qualification contains NOS that include the skills, knowledge and values reflected in the job role.
+This qualification contains the NOS which identify the skills, knowledge and values reflected in the job role.
 Any individual worker will, in their job role, evidence some although not all, of these standards.

-The following general guidance is based on the skill sets that have been identified for specific practice areas.
-It is possible that the job of any individual worker may involve tasks that cross the range of skill sets.
+The following general guidance is based on the particular skill sets that have been identified for specific practice areas.
+It is possible that the job of any individual worker may involve tasks that cross the range of skill sets identified within the NOS for SVQ Social Services and Healthcare at SCQF level 6.

-A support worker in housing support services is likely to:
+A support worker in care at home services is likely to:

 A support worker is likely to undertake a range of practice tasks which will vary widely depending on a particular setting.
-All tasks are described within skills sets highlighted in the NOS available on the SSSC website.
+All tasks are described within skill sets highlighted in the NOS.